cache2k/cache2k/src/site/markdown/0/UPCOMING.md

   * Added lots of documentation to the configuration classes
   * Performance improvement: put() on existing entry by 15%
   * Typing: "unsupported" exception if an array is used for key or value types
-  * Typing: Actual type parameters of genreic types can be stored in the cache config
+  * Typing: Actual type parameters of genereic types can be stored in the cache config
   * Typing: Converted CacheConfig to a generic type, transporting the key/value types at compile time
   * The cache manager logs the used default cache implementation at startup
   * Performance improvement: read access and cache hit (approx. 5%) on 64 bit JVMs